msalinero/ARTMOtoGEE/README.md

 ![image](https://user-images.githubusercontent.com/9076763/201699499-c7fac517-b48d-4e6c-81c0-e0973891b273.png)

 5- Run GPRPredictedMean!
+You can modify the date and the Sentinel-2 tile inside the script.

-**Important** The correspondence between the variables in the veg_index_GPR function should be preserved if the suffix changes.
+**Important** The correspondence between the variables in the veg_index_GPR function and the model variables should be preserved if the suffix changes.